fu-raz/Razer-Chroma-WLED-Connect-App/README.md

 Right now this is working for me and I don't need it to do anything else at the moment.
 But maybe you find this useful and have other ideas.
 Just let me know and I'll see what I can do.
 Or just fork this and send me a PR.

+Could think of a few things.. like a better interface, more options for distribution of the lights.
+Maybe a websocket server so that we can hook more stuff up without having to write little apps like this for everything.